 The new computer system is taking around 15 to 30 seconds per person, to read the band, look up the reservation, and do the validation.
 And every member of a family goes through the validation.
 This isn’t an issue when guests returns are spread somewhat evenly throughout the day, but it stops the line dead when a group of people arrive at once.
 The result has been occasional waits of up to 30 minutes to redeem a FastPass+ reservation, sometimes longer than the standby wait for the same ride.

 Disney is putting a lot of effort into reducing this validation process, and we expect it to be smoothed out by the end of 2014.

 Touring Plans and FastPass+

-Our computer-optimized touring plans support FASTPASS and FastPass+.
+Our computer-optimized touring plans support FastPass+.
 With these, you choose the attractions you want to experience, including character greetings, parades, fireworks, meals, and midday breaks, and we’ll give you a step-by-step itinerary for your specific dates of travel showing you how to see everything with minimal waits in line.
-The touring plans can incorporate your existing FastPass+ reservations and suggest where to use any remaining FASTPASS+ opportunities.
+The touring plans can incorporate your existing FastPass+ reservations and suggest where to use any remaining FastPass+ opportunities.

-You can update FASTPASS and FastPass+ reservations while you're in the park, too.
+You can update FastPass+ reservations while you're in the park, too.
 If you decide to change a Fastpass+ reservation from Splash Mountain to Big Thunder Mountain, you can tell Lines to re-optimize your plan based on your new FastPass+ times, and Lines will re-do your plan.
 The ability to re-do your plan allows you to handle any situation while still minimizing your waits for the rest of the day.